 7.30 - 8.30 pm - Dinner

-The following study trips are included in the field school program and covered by the admission fee:
+The following study trips are included in the field school program and covered by the reimbursement payment:

 For participants in the two-week sessions:

-For participants in the four-week session: All excursions included in the schedule above plus:
+For participants in the four-week session: All excursions included in the schedule above.

 Departure day.
 Check-out by 11.30 am.